1. Ada

 If you are experiencing symptoms that may be related to a low white blood cell count or one of the underlying conditions associated with it, begin your personal health assessment with the Ada app now.

-Though it varies between individuals, a high white blood cell count (leukocytosis) is usually considered to be anything above 11,000 cells per μl of blood in an adult.
-This can be related to: 3
+Though it varies between individuals, an elevated white blood cell count (leukocytosis) is usually considered to be anything above 11,000 cells per μl of blood in an adult.
+This can be related to:

 • Infection